Master of Arts in Teaching

 The MAT program is designed to prepare exceptionally qualified teachers who are responsive to the needs of diverse learners.
 It provides professional coursework and experience that lead to initial teacher certification for candidates who have completed a baccalaureate degree.

 Applicants for the Master of Arts in Teaching (MAT) with a GPA lower than 3.0 are required to submit evidence of a passing score (based on Maryland requirements) on the Praxis Core Academic Skills for Educators or equivalent test, consistent with regulations for teacher certification set forth by the state of Maryland (please refer to the Maryland Department of Education for details on Basic Skills).
-In addition, applicants to the MAT program must have an undergraduate degree with a major or significant coursework in the desired certification area.

 Admitted candidates will meet with an advisor to outline a sequence of courses.
 In addition to required courses, the program includes two school-based field experiences and an internship that meets certification requirements for the state of Maryland.
 Candidates complete a minimum 100-day internship in professional development schools over two consecutive semesters.
 The second semester is a full-time experience that includes the development of a performance-based portfolio assessment.
 Candidates in the program who are full-time teachers of record in the area of certification register for the Professional Growth Experience option and complete internship requirements in the school where they are employed.
 Candidates must teach within a designated commuting time from the Baltimore Campus.

 Education candidates must meet the knowledge, skills, and disposition standards as set forth by our accrediting body.
-Candidates will be assessed by faculty before Internship I to identify strengths, areas for improvement, and recommendation for continuation in the program.
+Candidates will be assessed by faculty at before Internship I to identify strengths, areas for improvement, and recommendation for continuation in the program.
 Candidates who fail to meet these standards in the area of dispositions will have a Professional Assessment Form filed with the department chair by a Loyola faculty member.
-The resulting Professional Assessment Review may result in removal from the program and/or internship for the protection of both the Loyola candidate and the K-12 students.
+The resulting Professional Assessment Review may result in removal from the program and/or internship for the protection of both the Loyola candidate and the PK-12 students.
 Complete details of this procedure are available in the student handbook.

 In order to complete the requirements for graduation, MAT candidates must provide passing scores for appropriate licensure exams for the state of Maryland.
 May graduates are responsible for submitting official licensure exam scores by May 1.
 January graduates are responsible for submitting official licensure exam scores by December 15.
 September graduates are responsible for submitting official licensure scores by August 15.
 Licensure exam requirements are listed on the Maryland State Department of Education (MSDE) website.
 Candidates submit an electronic application for graduation to Records the first week of the final semester.